 Discussion of the theory and methods involved in the current practice of cultural resource management and how these relate to the development of research designs, proposal writing, field strategies for archaeological survey and testing, and development of project budgets.
-Prerequisite: ANTH 610 or instructor permission.
+Prerequisite: Must be taken after or concurrent with ANTH 610, or instructor permission.